 They show the diversity of nations.
 Not only amongst Masons in general, but within our Lodge Bridge of Fellowship in particular.

 The UK and GE flags on the respective outer sides symbolise the support given by Brr. of those two nations to the Lodge and symbolically resemble the two great pillars in Freemasonry.

 The Israeli flag in the centre symbolises not only that nation but stands for the geographical origin of the symbolic allegories used within Masonic Ritual.

 Our brethren originate from different countries around the globe.
 The majority coming from the United Kingdom and Germany.
 This said, most of our German Brethren have either lived abroad for some time or have strong family-ties to a foreign

 The Lodge Bridge of Fellowship Crest:

-The Lodge coat of arms shows elements of classical British heraldry combined with symbols deriving from the Lodge name and of course also typical Masonic symbols.
+Our Lodge crest shows elements of classical British heraldry combined with symbols deriving from the Lodge name and of course also typical Masonic symbols.

-version of the Royal coat of arms (UK), the dexter (right) supporter is a crowned English lion, the sinister (left), a Scottish unicorn.
+version of the UK Royal coat of arms, the dexter (right) supporter is a crowned English lion, the sinister (left), a Scottish unicorn.
 The lion denotes dauntless courage and the unicorn